chinapedia/wikipedia.abstract.en/Page/Rockall.md

 Visits to Rockall

-Rockall_Basil_Hall_landing_from_HMS_Endymion_1811.jpg's landing party in their boat at Rockall, with _Endymion_ in the background]] The earliest recorded date of landing on the island is often given as 8 July 1810, when a Royal Navy officer named Basil Hall led a small landing party from the frigate to the summit.
+'s landing party in their boat at Rockall, with _Endymion_ in the background]] The earliest recorded date of landing on the island is often given as 8 July 1810, when a Royal Navy officer named Basil Hall led a small landing party from the frigate to the summit.
 However, research by James Fisher (see below), in the log of _Endymion_ and elsewhere, indicates that the actual date for this first landing was on Sunday 8 September 1811.[53]

 The landing party left _Endymion_ for the rock by boat.
 Whilst there, _Endymion_, which was taking depth measurements around Rockall, lost visual contact with the rock as a haze descended.
 The ship drifted away, leaving the landing party stranded.
 The expedition made a brief attempt to return to the ship, but could not find the frigate in the haze, and soon gave up and returned to Rockall.
 After the haze became a fog, the lookout sent to the top of Rockall spotted the ship again, but it turned away from Rockall before the expedition in their boats reached it.
 Finally, just before sunset, the frigate was again spotted from the top of Rockall, and the expedition was able to get back on board.
 The crew of _Endymion_ reported that they had been searching for five or six hours, firing their cannon every ten minutes.
 Hall related this experience and other adventures in a book entitled _Fragment of Voyages and Travels Including Anecdotes of a Naval Life_.